StrawberryPick/Strawberry/specs/UserReguirements.md

 # User requirements
-This is a list of user requiremensts with links to more detailed documents.
+This is a list of user requiremensts with links to more detailed documents...